fmuecke/Ipponboard/doc/manual-en.md

 # Operation & Settings

-Ipponboard is an advanced display system for managing fight time time and points, designed specifically for judo competition. judo competition.
-During the development, special attention has been and will be paid to special attention:
+Ipponboard is an advanced display system for managing fight time time and points, designed specifically for judo competition.
+During the development, special attention has been and will be paid to:

-- excellent readability
+- Excellent readability
-- easy handling
+- Easy handling
-- uncomplicated use
+- Uncomplicated use

 The program is basically operated from a PC (laptop) and controlled with mouse or gamepad.
 Ipponboard manages two displays, an external one for the the fighters/supervisors/audience and one for the timekeepers.
 The display of the timekeeper is mirrored, so that it can be better assigned to the fighters.